Learning in Repeated Interactions on Networks: Proofs

 As a consequence,

-This proves part (i) of the claim.
-Part (ii) follows as in any strongly connected network, there is an observational path from each agent $i$ to each other agent $j$ and the monotonicity of learning rates shown in (i) applied along this path, implies that $r_i \geq r_j$.
+Thus part (i) follows from \eqref{eq:r-w}.
+Part (ii) follows as in any strongly connected network, there is an observational path from each agent $i$ to each other agent $j$ and the monotonicity of learning speed shown in (i) applied along this path, implies that $r_i \geq r_j$.
 The opposite inequality holds by the same argument. \end{proof}